Three women holding shopping bags walk while talking outside.

 Table of contents

-1. Young adults with no credit history may want to consider secured or student credit cards, both of which require no credit score to apply.
+1. Young adults with no credit history may benefit from a secured card or student credit card because you won’t need a credit score to apply.

-2. Student credit cards usually require applicants to be enrolled in college.
+2. Student credit cards might require you to verify your college enrollment.

-3. Young adults with positive credit history may qualify for unsecured credit cards offering higher credit limits than secured and student cards.
+3. If you have a good credit history, you may qualify for unsecured credit cards offering higher credit limits than secured and student cards.

-Young adults have a lot on their plates, whether they’re studying in college, building a career, or starting a family.
-And if you’re a young person searching for a new credit card, you may ask yourself, are there ideal credit cards for young adults?
-The answer largely depends on where you are in your credit journey.
-We’ll take a look at credit cards for those newer to credit and those who’ve already built a good credit history.
+Young Gen Z adults have a lot on their plates, whether they’re studying in college, building a career, or starting a family.
+And if you’re a young person searching for a new credit card, you may ask yourself, what’s the best credit card for young adults?
+The answer depends on where you are in your credit journey.
+We’ll take a look at credit cards for those building credit and those who’ve already established a good credit history.

 Different credit cards for young adults

-Your credit card options change based on factors like your income, length of credit history, and responsible credit use.
-As a young adult, consider these card types when deciding on the best credit card.
+Your credit card options depend on factors like your income, length of credit history, and responsible credit use.
+As a young adult, consider these card types when deciding on the best first credit card.

 Student credit cards

 When you start college, you may be responsible for managing your finances on your own for the first time.
-Student credit cards are unsecured cards that let you establish your credit history as you learn what it means to use your credit card responsibly, making on-time payments each month and keeping your balance low.
+Student credit cards are unsecured cards that let you establish your credit history as you learn what it means to use your credit card responsibly.
+This includes making on-time payments each month and keeping a low balance.

-You typically don’t need a credit history to get a student credit card, though you may have to provide proof of college enrolment to qualify.
-You might receive a smaller credit limit with a student credit card than you would with a standard card, but as you build a good credit history, you may be eligible for a credit limit increase in the future.
+Most credit card companies won’t require that you have established credit to get a student credit card.
+However, you might need to provide proof of your college enrolment to qualify.
+You also might receive a smaller credit limit with a student credit card than you would with a standard card, but as you build a good credit history, you may be eligible for a future credit limit increase.

 Did you know?